aaronbloomfield/pdr/labs/lab01/index.md

 ### Cloning the github repo ###

 The first thing you need to do is clone the github repo onto your computer.
-This was already done on the VirtualBox image, but not in your NoMachine account.
+This was already done on the VirtualBox image.
 So if you are doing this on VirtualBox, skip to the `git pull` step, below.

 To copy the github repo onto your machine, enter: